sbnguah/MedStatsBook/_book/Data-Cleaning.md

 <img src="Data-Cleaning_files/figure-html/unnamed-chunk-16-1.png" width="672" />

-Next we focus on the `hct` variable.
+Next, we focus on the `hct` variable.
 It is of note that it has *99* which represents 'missing'.
 We therefore remove that as below